The Singapore government is pulling out all the stops to ramp up the country’s digital readiness and innovation drive.

 Growing Singapore’s international footprint

-Last year, through a scheme called the International Enterprise (IE) Singapore, 37,000 companies were able to increase their presence in international markets.
+Last year, through a government agency called the International Enterprise (IE) Singapore, 37,000 companies were able to increase their presence in international markets.

 This year, the government will launch a S$600 million (US$423 million) International Support Fund.
 Its aim is to co-invest with SMEs to help them scale and internationalise.